SayamAlt/Walmart-Weekly-Sales-Prediction-using-Machine-Learning/README.md

 ## Dataset Details

-Total 8 attributes are provided in the data set including the target variable i.e. the weekly sales generated in a particular store.
+Total 8 attributes are provided in the data set including the target variable i.e. the weekly sales generated in the store.

 <table>
   <tr>